mech/Notes/Ruby/api.md

 * [Microservice?](http://www.infoq.com/news/2014/05/nano-services)
 * [Scalable Internet Architectures](http://www.infoq.com/presentations/Scalable-Internet-Architectures)

+For timestamp only use ISO 8601.
+And use UTC!

 API design (UX)

 * Persona - Who are my API users?
 * Affordance
 * Utilitarian
+* Less is more, always start with the least functionality
+* Find API use cases
 * Passive usability testing - You may already have the metrics.
 API usage.
 Examine support requests.
 * A great API can be among a company's greatest assets or liabilities.
 * Good API tends to get reuse and is modular.